The Java break and continue are two important statements used to alter the flow of a program in any programming language.

 The Java break statement is very useful for exiting any loop, such as For, While, and Do While.
 While executing them, if the Javac compiler finds the break statement inside them, it will stop executing the statements and immediately exit from the loop.

 For example, we have ten lines of code inside the loop, and we want to exit from the loop when a specific condition is True; otherwise, it has to perform all of them.
-In this situation, we can use If clause to check for the condition and place the break statement inside the If block.
-If the condition is True, then Javac will execute the break, and it will exit the controller from the loop entirely.
+In this situation, we can use the If clause to check for the condition and place the break statement inside the If block.
+If the condition is True, Java will execute the break statement and exit the controller from the loop entirely.
 Otherwise, it will execute all the lines of code.

 The Break statement is the most important one in Switch Case.
 The compiler will not exit from the switch cases without using this one.
 The syntax of the Break Statement in Java Programming language is as follows: